ACS Digital Disruptors Awards

 A Fellow of ACS, he serves as National Treasurer and as a member of the BEC in Western Australia; and has served as Vice President (Community Boards) and recently chaired the Conference Logistic Committee for the WWW2017 Conference held in Perth.
 Arnold is the Director of Shared Information Services at the Department of Justice and is also a judge for the The International Business Awards (IT Category).

 Eva is passionate about helping start-ups accelerate their business, inspiring girls and young women to consider careers in STEM, and helping social enterprises have a greater positive impact with technology as an enabler.
 Eva is a Director for Novita Children’s Services, the History Trust of South Australia, and a member of the South Australian Government’s Chiefs for Gender Equity.

-Ajay has over 14 years of experience in pure digital businesses and has held several technical and commercial leadership positions ranging from GM Commercial, Product Director, and Technology Director to CIO.
-Ajay holds a Bachelor’s degree in Engineering and a Masters in Management from the University of Technology, Sydney.
-Ajay was awarded Australian CIO of the Year for 2015 by CEO Magazine Ltd.
+Ajay has over 13 years of experience in pure digital businesses.
+During this time he has held several technical and commercial leadership positions ranging from GM Commercial, Product Director, and Technology Director to CIO.
+Ajay holds a Bachelor’s degree in Engineering from University of Technology, Sydney and a Masters in Management from the same university.
+Ajay was awarded Australian CIO of the year for 2015 by CEO Magazine Ltd.

 Richard heads the applied cyber security education program in Computer Science and Engineering at the UNSW.
 The cyber security students from this program have been highly successful: in 2013 and 2014 they were worldwide finalists at both the DEFCON and SECUINSIDE CTFs and UNSW has won the national Cyber Security Challenge Australia competition each year since it started – in 2012 UNSW entered one team and came first, in 2013 UNSW entered three teams and came first, second and third, and in 2014 entered four teams and came first, second, third and fifth.